Portuguese Sweet Bread

 Bake these guys at 350 degrees for about 50-60 minutes.

 After about 30 minutes they will start to get very browned.
 Have no fear.
 They won’t burn.
 Just let them keep cooking until the full 50-60 minutes is up.
 They should sound slightly hollow when thumped when they are done.
 If you’re in doubt, let them bake for another 5 minutes.

 When you pull them out, let them cool on a wire rack.
 These are really pretty!

-I loved the crust on these loaves.
+I loved the crust on these Portuguese Sweet Bread loaves.
 After you let them cool for about 45 minutes, you can slice into them to reveal a nice crust and a very soft crumb which is awesome.

 As you might guess, the dough is slightly sweet but also has great flavor from all the different extracts.

-This bread is great on its own with some butter but is also good as toast with a dab of Nutella.
+This Portuguese Sweet Bread is great on its own with some butter but is also good as toast with a dab of Nutella.

 I hadn’t made a good loaf of bread in awhile so I was really happy with how these turned out!